sagarbisht1710/Count-Down-Timer/README.md

 - Responsive Design: Ensure the application is responsive and works seamlessly across different devices and screen sizes.

 - This project is conducted as part of an internship program provided by Unified Mentor.

-As an intern, I have received mentorship and guidance from experienced industry professionals and skilled student mentors.

-This mentorship aims to support my growth in software development, providing valuable insights and feedback throughout the project lifecycle.

 ## Results Of The Countdown Timer Application